h2oai/h2o-flow/README.md

 ## Development Instructions

 It is recommended that you clone h2o-3 and h2o-flow under the same parent directory.
 The following steps will enable you to develop on Flow without having to restart H2O.

+If you have not already, follow these instructions to  [set up your preferred IDE environment](https://github.com/h2oai/h2o-3#47-setting-up-your-preferred-ide-environment) for h2o-3 development.

 ### Within IDEA/Eclipse